-Through an Executive Order, the governor is allowed to borrow funds from the Rainy Day Fund during shortfalls so that the state can make timely payments on its obligations.
+Through an Executive Order, the governor is allowed to borrow funds from the Rainy Day Funds during shortfalls so that the state can make timely payments on its obligations.
 The governor has done so every year since August 1996, repaying all of the loans before fiscal year-end.
-As of November 2015, the Revenue Shortfall Reserve Fund A had a balance of \$422.2 million.
+State law requires that 50 percent of all surplus revenues from General Revenue funds accrued during the prior fiscal year be deposited in Revenue Shortfall Reserve Fund Part A until the fund is equal to 13 percent of total General Revenue Fund appropriations for the fiscal year just ended.